jefftp/arch/README.md

 If you use these scripts as part of your installation automation adventure, I'd appreciate seeing what changes you made.
 I might find them useful!
 There's no requirements to share credit or changes, but I'd appreciate either.

-Options can be configured in the `99-options.sh` file, which is sourced by the other scripts.
+Options can be configured in the `options.conf` file, which is sourced by the other scripts.

 You need to get networking up and running prior to running any of these scripts.